persegersten/cryptotrader/README.md

 License
 - No license file is included in the repo by default; add a LICENSE file if you intend to make this open source.

-If you'd like, I can:
-- Create this README.md in the repository,
-- Add example environment variable and cron/systemd unit snippets,
-- Or convert the runner scripts into a single configurable script that accepts a list of assets and schedules.
 ```